nebuly-ai/nos/doc/elastic-quota.md

 ## Uninstall

-To uninstall the Nebulnetes Operator and Scheduler, run the following commands:
+To uninstall the nos Operator and Scheduler, run the following commands:

 ```shell
 make undeploy-operator